fkx2016/CampaignStudio/docs/THE_COCODING_PROTOCOL.md

 ---

-## 🏛️ The 4 Pillars of CoCoding
+## 🏛️ The 5 Pillars of CoCoding

-To practice CoCoding, one must adhere to four non-negotiable disciplines.
+To practice CoCoding, one must adhere to five non-negotiable disciplines.
 These are not just "best practices"; they are the laws of physics for our software.

 ### Pillar 1: Infrastructure as Truth (The Docker Discipline)
 *   **The Principle:** "If it doesn't run in a container, it doesn't run."